AdelmanLab/GetGeneAnnotation_GGA/README.md

 # GeneAnnotations (GGA)
 This script will define active transcripts and annotate dominant TSS and TES locations using RNA-seq and PRO-seq/Start-seq data.

+Developed jointly by Benjamin J. E. Martin and Claudia A. Mimoso (Karen Adelman Lab)

 ## General workflow
 To call active transcripts and dominant TSS and TES using expression data, this script will: